Freedom is what you do with what's been done to you.

 The game mocks the player for having these, all but insulting the player for wanting to be a bad-ass one-man killing machine.

 Pretty Little Headshots: Averted.
-Most weapons result in a spray of blood, while the .44 revolver results in half the enemy's head exploding.
+Most weapons result in a spray of blood.
+Using stronger weapons, such as the 44 revolver, will cause the enemy's head to outright explode.
 When Lugo shoots the Radioman with his Beretta repeatedly in the head, the camera gets covered in blood.

 Protagonist Journey to Villain: What's supposed to be a mission for Capt.
 Walker himself to succeed in, turns into an unfortunate descent to evil instead.